 Brands like Magnum become instant favorites of people.
-The credit goes to the public relations team that works behind the scenes and creates marketing strategies and advertisements that help the brand build its place in the market.
+The credit goes to the public relations team that works behind the scenes and creates mind-boggling marketing strategies and advertisements.
+These help the brand build its place in the market.
 And for Magnum, it's Unilever that is responsible for the media spend spanning across TV, outdoor, digital, and PR mediums.

 Unilever has also expanded its distribution from its stronghold of Europe to the US and China.
 Its popularity in India is only increasing with each passing day.
 The company’s marketing strategy makes it a formidable competitor, lures people into trying Magnum Ice Cream, markets the ice cream as an adult indulgence brand with a touch of sex appeal, and communicates the royal theme of the brand.

 Magnum Ice Cream was developed in Belgium at the Ola laboratory in cooperation with the Belgian chocolate producer Callebaut.
 It was released in Germany in the year 1989 as an upmarket/luxury ice cream for the Nogger brand.
 Magnum is now owned by the British/Dutch company Unilever.
 The company also has a strong social media presence via Instagram, Facebook, and YouTube.

 Magnum Ice Cream has emphasized its dominance by coming up with highly imaginative flavor combinations, fancy packaging, and limited edition promotions.
 With the help of Magnum, Unilever remains an innovator responsible for single-handedly pushing forward the variety of extravagant confectionary blends that can be successfully packaged as an ice-cream stick.